-Stakeholders will have trust and confidence that: OUTCOME Students Demonstrate Success: Students demonstrate success in prescribed provincial learning outcomes and demonstrate positive, personal characteristics that contribute to success and resilience.
+Students demonstrate success in prescribed provincial learning outcomes and demonstrate positive, personal characteristics that contribute to success and resilience.

-Stakeholders will have trust and confidence that: OUTCOME Students Demonstrate Well-Being: 2 Students engage in healthy and fulfilling social behaviours and invest in their own well-being, while promoting a positive sense of self and belonging in others.
+Students Demonstrate Well-Being:

+Students engage in healthy and fulfilling social behaviours and invest in their own well-being, while promoting a positive sense of self and belonging in others.